-Written by Jo Knapp
+Written by Jo Knapp (adapted by Sarah Baldwin for West Park)

-Date for Review November 2024
+Date for Review November 2025

 Signed: Chair of Trustees (Sue Trentini)

 Introduction

 At The West Park Academy, we aim to provide an environment where children feel valued and safe and where their well-being is prioritised.
 We believe that this is essential in enabling children to learn and develop.
 This includes encouraging open discussion around differences between people, challenging prejudice and celebrating diversity.